Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Performance under realistic load

 Performance becomes critical when applications handle large concurrent user populations and large datasets across long sessions.
 Applications must maintain smooth interactions even when complex UI operations and data updates happen continuously.
-Frameworks with native virtualization built into their data components remove the implementation burden compared to frameworks where virtualization depends on third-party libraries.
+Frameworks with native virtualisation built into their data components remove the implementation burden compared to frameworks where virtualisation depends on third-party libraries.
 Test framework performance with the application’s actual data volumes, not with demo datasets, because the differences only become visible under realistic load.
+Our comparison of React data grids covers the third-party options in detail.

 Backward compatibility